dploeger/disclaimr/README.md

 	CREATE USER 'disclaimr'@'localhost' IDENTIFIED BY 'disclaimr';

-4. Grant the user access to the database and reload the privilege table
+4. Grant the user access to the database

 	GRAND ALL PRIVILEGES ON disclaimr.* TO 'disclaimr'@'localhost';

+5. Reload the privileges table

 	FLUSH PRIVILEGES;

 And configure it by copying the file "db.conf.dist" to "db.conf" inside the settings